Charlie van Straubenzee: Ancestry, early life and education

 Charlie van Straubenzee is the youngest son of Captain Alexander van Straubenzee, formerly of the Royal Green Jackets, and Claire van Straubenzee MBE, née Fenwick.
 Claire is the eldest daughter of Anthony and Caroline Fenwick DL of Lincolnshire.
 Charlie is the grandson of Lieutenant-Colonel Henry van Straubenzee DSO OBE.
 The van Straubenzee family are landed gentry, of Spennithorne, North Yorkshire.
 Their ancestor Colonel Turner van Straubenzee JP DL bought the estate in 1788.

 Charlie’s eldest brother is Thomas van Straubenzee.
 In 2002 his elder brother, Henry, was killed in a car accident.
 The funeral was attended by members of the British royal family.

 Van Straubenzee attended Ludgrove School, where he became a close friend of Prince Harry, Duke of Sussex, and William, Prince of Wales.
 He graduated from the University of Newcastle upon Tyne in 2010.

 Career

 Van Straubenzee worked for Jupiter Asset Management in sales team servicing for stockbrokers, family offices, and multi-managers.
 He joined the investment company Brown Advisory in August 2011.
-He currently serves as the head of the United Kingdom financial intermediaries and is part of the institutional sales and business development team at Brown Advisory for international business.
+He is a member of the executive team and currently serves as the Global Head of Institutional & Intermediary Business Development.